gaehlerm/SoftwareEngineering/README.md

 One thing people people frequently forget to test are exceptions.
 And you should not only test the type of the exception, but also the exception message.
 Both, the exception type and the message, are important.
 That's why they exist.

-TDD may help to avoid this issue.
+Test-Driven Development (TDD) may help to avoid this issue.
 With TDD you first write the test and you'll realize right away that the your tests already pass.
 Which is an indication that there is something wrong with your tests.

 ## Not Automatable Tests